Intacs® Treatment for Keratoconus

 How are They Placed?

-Intacs are placed during a minimally invasive, outpatient procedure that usually lasts 15 to 20 minutes.
-To reduce discomfort, Dr. Holzman begins by applying anesthetic eye drops to the affected eye.
-To allow for greater access during the procedure, the doctor will use a speculum to gently hold your eye open.
+If Intacs are deemed the appropriate choice, they can be placed during a minimally invasive, outpatient procedure that usually lasts 15 to 20 minutes.
+To reduce discomfort, anesthetic eye drops will be applied to the affected eye before the procedure.

 During the weeks following your surgery, you will return to our office for follow-up visits.
 Dr. Holzman will carefully monitor your healing and the results of your procedure.
 Through this surgery, we have achieved impressive results: